 3] Update the Audio Driver

 Most of the issues are resolved through the Device Manager in Windows PC, so I decided to update the audio driver.
+To check for driver updates, do the following:

 - Press Win+X and select Device Manager.